GabrielTrigo/GabrielTrigo/README.md

 *I am a technology enthusiast and a lifelong learner, always eager to explore new technologies and improve my skills.
 I practice good programming techniques, create custom tools, and enjoy low-level development.
 I am analytical, communicative, and detail-oriented.
 I embrace challenges, learn quickly, and adapt to any technology.*

 - 🚀 As a toolsmith, I am skilled at quickly building tools to solve technical problems and improvising solutions to technical challenges;
-- 💡 I am a tech enthusiast and a lifelong learner, always eager to explore new technologies and improve my skills.
 - 🌍 I live in Brazil
 - ✉️ You can contact me at [gabrieltrigo123@hotmail.com](mailto:gabrieltrigo123@hotmail.com)